sheet-p/HICX/README.md

 ```
 mvn clean test
 ```
 This will build and run the application and test.
-The outputof the tests can be verified in the terminal itself.
+The output of the tests can be verified in the terminal itself.